This post contains Affiliate links. These are marked by an asterisk*

 This book contains very healthy meals and this is a book I could work my whole way through.
 It is full of quick to make dishes perfect for all times of day.
 We can’t always visit places like Itsu due to the costs or not having any near where we work or live but this book does allow for the Itsu experience at home.

-If you love Itsu too then this is a book for you.
+If you also love *Itsu then this is a book for you.